A tasteful ceramic vase from the 18th century

 Description

-Giacomo Boselli Maiolica Albarello with Rocchetto shape, front cartouche with inscription Ung.
+Giacomo Boselli Maiolica Albarello with Rocchetto shape, featuring a cartouche at the front with the inscription Ung.
 Camphor tree, Savona 18th century.
 The cartouche, like the background of the entire vase, has a berrettino-colored background, that is blue and white, typical for apothecary vases, with shading in Sienese yellow.
 The Albarello by Jacques Boselli (1744–1808) dates from the late 18th century.
-It features a neck with a rolled opening, a narrowing cylindrical base, a baluster-shaped body decorated with flying birds, a castle in the background, and a female figure between two trees.
+It has a neck with a rolled opening, a narrowing cylindrical base, a baluster-shaped body decorated with flying birds, a castle in the background, and a female figure between two trees.

 The instrument is in good condition, with only minor chips on the edges of the base and neck.
 At the bottom, there is a signature of Jacques Boselli,